abhisek2004/Infotact_DS-ML/README.md

 This project was an excellent opportunity to work on real-world problems using data science and ML.
 The **AI-Powered Task Management System** shows how intelligent algorithms can significantly improve workplace efficiency and productivity by predicting delays, optimizing assignments, and generating insightful reports.

 ---

-Let me know if you want this as a `.md` file or added directly into your repo.